BYUCamachoLab/SiPANN/docs/source/api/scee.rst

 SCEE - Directional Couplers Models
 ###################################

 These methods are based on the model SCEE found in [CITE PAPER WHEN PUBLISHED].
+Valid ranges for wavelength is 1450nm-1650nm, width 400nm-600nm, thickness 180nm-240nm, sidewall angle 80-90 degrees and gap distance greater than 100nm.
+Will issue warning when outside of these ranges since results will likely be inaccurate.

 *********************
 Helper Functions